Lisa Parshley: 2024 election

 Parshley announced her candidacy for the Washington House of Representatives election in February 2024, running for the open seat left by Jessica Bateman, who ran for the State Senate.
 In the August 6 primary election, she received 63.0% of the vote, advancing to the general election alongside Syd Locke, a Senior Legislative aide in the legislature.

 Parshley focused her campaign on helping the middle class, expanding affordable housing, and extending healthcare protection.
 She was endorsed by Bateman as well as Olympia Mayor Dontae Payne.
 In the general election, Parshley defeated Locke by 65.2% to Locke's 34.8%.
 Although able to serve on the Olympia city council and the House of Representatives at the same time, Parshley chose to resign from the city council to focus her time in the legislature.

 Tenure

 In 2025, Parshley introduced legislation to require Washington dairies and feedlots to collect data on cattle methane emissions.
 The bill was mocked by some media outlets and Republican legislators as an attempt to regulate "cow farts".

 The same year, Parshley authored a bill that would have banned the production and sale of foie gras produced by force-feeding.
 She cited animal cruelty concerns, stating that as a veterinarian, she finds the practice of force-feeding ducks "truly awful" and "horrifying".

+Parshley is also a supporter of universal healthcare and debuted The Washington Health Trust, a statewide universal healthcare proposal originally introduced to the public by Whole Washington as a ballot initiative, into the Washington House of Representatives in her first term in the state legislature (2025) as HB.1445.
+She was appointed to the Washington state Universal Health Care Commission later that summer.